-- 3.5.8 Grouped projects shall have one or more clearly defined geographic areas within which project activity instances may be developed.
-Such geographic areas shall be defined using geodetic polygons as set out in Section 3.10 below. - 3.5.9 Determination of baseline scenario and demonstration of additionality are based upon the initial project activity instances.
+- 3.6.10 Grouped projects shall specify one or more clearly defined geographic areas within which project activity instances may be developed.
+Such geographic areas shall be specified using geodetic polygons as set out in Section 3.11 below.
+Geographic areas with no initial project activity instances shall not be included in the project unless it can be demonstrated that the same (or at least as conservative) baseline scenario and rationale for the demonstration of additionality is applicable to such an area as a geographic area that does include initial project activity instances. - .11 Determination of baseline scenario and demonstration of additionality are based upon the initial project activity instances.
 The initial project activity instances are those that are included in the project description at validation and shall include all project activity instances currently implemented on the issue date of the project description.
-The initial project activity instances may also include any planned instances of the project activity that have been planned and developed to a sufficient level of detail to enable their assessment at validation.
-Geographic areas with no initial project activity instances shall not be included in the project unless it can be demonstrated that such areas are subject to the same (or at least as conservative) baseline scenario and rationale for the demonstration of additionality as a geographic area that does include initial project activity instances. - 3.5.10 As with non-grouped projects, grouped projects may incorporate multiple project activities (see Section 3.5.1 3.5.3 for more information on multiple project activities).
-Where a grouped project includes multiple project activities, the project description shall designate which project activities may occur in each geographic area. - The baseline scenario for a project activity shall be determined for each designated geographic area, in accordance with the methodology applied to the project.
-Where a single baseline scenario cannot be determined for a project activity over the entirety of a geographic area, the geographic area shall be redefined or divided such that a single baseline scenario can be determined for the revised geographic area or areas. - 3.5.12 The additionality of the initial project activity instances shall be demonstrated for each designated geographic area, in accordance with the methodology applied to the project.
-Where the additionality of the initial project activity instances within a particular geographic area cannot be demonstrated for the entirety of that geographic area, the geographic area shall be redefined or divided such that the additionality of the instances occurring in the revised
+The initial project activity instances may also include any instances of the project activity that have been planned and developed to a sufficient level of detail to enable their assessment at validation. - 3.6.12 As with non-grouped projects, grouped projects may incorporate multiple project activities (see Section 3.6.1 3.6.3 for more information on multiple project activities).
+Where a grouped project includes multiple project activities, the project description shall designate which project activities may occur in each geographic area.

-3.5.13 Where factors relevant to the determination of the baseline scenario or demonstration of additionality require assessment across a given area, the area shall be at grouped project geographic. practice; laws, statutes, regulatory frameworks or policies relevant to demonstration of regulatory surplus; determination of regional grid emission factors; and historical deforestation and degradation rates.
+- 3.6.13 The baseline scenario for a project activity shall be determined for each designated geographic area, in accordance with the methodology applied to the project.
+Where a single baseline scenario cannot be determined for a project activity over the entirety of a geographic area, the geographic area shall be redefined or divided such that a single baseline scenario can be determined for the revised geographic area or areas. - 3.6.14 The additionality of the initial project activity instances shall be demonstrated for each designated geographic area, in accordance with the methodology applied to the project.
+Where the additionality of the initial project activity instances within a particular geographic area cannot be demonstrated for the entirety of that geographic area, the geographic area shall be redefined or divided such that the additionality of the instances occurring in the revised geographic area or areas can be demonstrated. - 3.6.15 Where factors relevant to the determination of the baseline scenario or demonstration of additionality require assessment across a given area, the area shall be, at a minimum, the grouped project geographic area.
+Examples of such factors include, inter alia, common practice; laws, statutes, regulatory frameworks, or policies relevant to demonstration of regulatory surplus; determination of regional grid emission factors; and historical deforestation and degradation rates.